Jack-in-the-box code06 Apr 2020

 There will be blocks

 There’s not a lot of code in this article, and it’s not particularly good code either.
-The next one will have more and better code, but hopefully it’s enough to illustrate the concept of designing with types.
+The next one has more and better code, but hopefully it’s enough to illustrate the concept of designing with types.

 If you enjoyed it please consider retweeting this article’s tweet to support the blog!